pupupulp/spasojevic-js/README.md

 ## Features

 + Data are categorized separately under **/data** folder.
+A **knowledge** object is defined under each data category which is intended to allow multiple knowledge that represents multiple persons.

 + Population creation using specified number.
+Selection of data for the population is randomized which allows a chance to select a data that has similar knowledge.

 + Implemented version of **TF-IDF** based on understanding, for checking similarity of strings.